 Food Bank of Central & Eastern North Carolina

 The Food Bank of Central & Eastern North Carolina is a nonprofit organization that provides food for 34-counties, the largest hunger relief organization in the region.
 The Wilmington Branch is one of 6 distribution centers utilized by the Food Bank.
 It serves as a distribution hub, receives food drive donations, is a space for volunteers to give back, and a base of operations for nutrition and educational programs including kids programming and benefits outreach.
-The new Wilmington facility will serve the counties of New Hanover, Brunswick, Pender, Columbus, and Duplin encompass rural communities.
+The new Wilmington facility serves the counties of New Hanover, Brunswick, Pender, Columbus, and Duplin.

 Operations began at the new facility May 1st, 2023!